piotrb/tronxy_x5sa_voron/README.md

 ## Trident Z Frame

+Terms:
-`X Beam` - the long extrusion along the front of the bed `Y Bar` - the short extrusion from the X Beam towards the back rail
+* `X Beam` - the long extrusion along the front of the bed
+* `Y Bar` - the short extrusion from the X Beam towards the back rail

-X Beam lengh: 490mm
+* X Beam lengh: 490mm
-Y Bar: 202mm
+* Y Bar: 202mm

 ## 1.8 Z Frame

-this uses 2 `X Beams`: 490mm (same size as trident, just 2x) and 2 `Y Bars`: the CAD has this at 150mm .. at least for the 250mm model ..
+* this uses 2 `X Beams`: 490mm (same size as trident, just 2x)
+* and 2 `Y Bars`: the CAD has this at 150mm .. at least for the 250mm model ..
-Y Bar length: 200mm
+* Y Bar length: 200mm

 ## Trident Z Rails

-Frame Z Inner Height: 530
+* Frame Z Inner Height: 530
-Without the upper section (and its extrusion): 405 mm ok so I'd need 3x 400mm rails for the full Trident setup -- at spool3d that's ~$122.09
+* Without the upper section (and its extrusion): 405 mm
+* ok so I'd need 3x 400mm rails for the full Trident setup
+  * at spool3d that's ~$122.09